Image-Guided, Intensity-Modulated Radiation Therapy (IG-IMRT) to the Prostate

 We all have our own way of dealing with difficult situations.
 Often, we use whatever has worked for us in the past.
 But sometimes this is not enough.
 We encourage you to talk with your doctor, nurse, or social worker about your concerns.

-Radiation can cause permanent side effects in the bladder and bowel.
-Many people are not aware of these changes and don’t have any symptoms.
-However, some people will develop symptoms 4 months or more after treatment.
+Some people develop side effects 4 months or more after treatment.
 These may be similar to the ones you had during treatment.
-However, there’s a very small chance that you may develop others.
-These are very rare but may include:
+There’s a very small chance you may develop other side effects.
+For example:

 • Have any new urinary, bladder, or bowel symptoms.